 The drums, for instance, don’t sound realistic to my ears.
 They are empty when it comes to resonance, and therefore sound flat when played live or on recorded playback.
 If you are looking to add a good drum track into your music, it would probably be better to edit one of the preprogrammed accompaniments to fit with the tempo (and pitch) of your target recording than it would be to record your own drum track.

-Before we move on, please take a brief moment to view some of the best selling keyboards currently on sale at Amazon (and see how well they stack up to the WK-6600).
+Before we move on, please take a brief moment to view some of the best selling keyboards currently on sale online (and see how well they stack up to the WK-6600).

 The Casio WK-6600 is jam-packed with the following types of effects, including Reverb, Chorus, Auto Pan, Tremolo, Rotary, Phaser, Chorus, Reflection, Enhancer, Filter, Delay, Compressor and Ring Mod.